567falk-png/sumo/docs/web/docs/Tutorials/PublicTransport.md

 Simultaneously, people are created.
 Each person hurries to their favorite bus stop and waits for their bus or tram.
 They then are picked up and brought to their target bus stops.

+The simulation can be started using the provided configuration file run.sumocfg.
+This file already contains references to the network, public transport routes, persons, and bus stops, so no manual configuration is required.

 Running the simulation:
 ```
 .docs/tutorials/public_transport/data/run.sumocfg